Close Menu

 THE SYMPTOMS OF SPINAL STENOSIS

-• Pain:
+• PAIN:

-Pressure on the spinal cord or nerves can cause numbness, tingling, or weakness in the arms, legs, or other parts of the body.
-This can make it difficult to perform everyday tasks and may increase the risk of falls.
+Pressure on the spinal cord or nerves can cause your arms, legs, or other parts of your body to go numb and tingle.
+This can make it difficult to perform everyday tasks, like typing or going up stairs.
+It may also increase your risk of falls.

 In severe cases, pressure on the spinal cord can cause loss of bladder or bowel control.
 The nerves responsible for bowel and bladder control are located in the lower part of the spinal cord and exit through small openings in the lower spine.
 When spinal stenosis occurs in this area, the nerves can become pinched, leading to a loss of sensation and muscle control in the bladder and bowel.
 This is a medical emergency and requires immediate treatment.